If you want to make everyone happy, don't be a leader... sell ice cream.

 Employees and business owners alike must be open to new ideas and willing to work together to solve problems and move the company forward.

 Before the meetings even began I had suspected 3 of the 6 employees would be highly resistant to change, while the other 3 would be open to learning the necessary skills and tools to move the company forward.
-And, long story short, as the meetings began my suspicions were confirmed.
+This ratio of 30/70 to 50/50 is what I usually encounter.
+Long story short, as the meetings began my suspicions were confirmed.
 It was time to prune the tree.

 Are you feeling stuck trying to “sell ice cream?”